nikhilm/uvbook/source/threads.rst

 4. The async callback, invoked in the main loop thread, which is the v8 thread, then interacts with v8 to invoke the JavaScript callback.

-TODO: can modifying data lead to a callback not receiving a value if the scheduling is not in its favour?

 .. _pthreads: http://man7.org/linux/man-pages/man7/pthreads.7.html